lakshmeghani/matrices/README.md

 This is a program built in Java for calculating the inverse of a matrix.
-The order of the matrix and individual inputs are to be provided, the output shown displays the inverse of that particular matrix.
+The order of the matrix and individual elements of the matrix are to be provided, and the output shown displays the inverse of that particular matrix.